fantasycalendar/FoundryVTT-Sequencer/docs/api/effect.md

 `.syncGroup(string)` or `.syncGroup("test")`

 Causes effects with this sync group to share the same start time - useful if you have multiple duplicated effects that need to play at the same time.

+## Isometric

+`.isometric(inObject)` or `.isometric({ overlay: true })`

+If the Isometric module is installed and active, this causes the effect to play not on the floor under the target, but on the same plane as the target - ie, flat on the screen as if top down.